sjayawardena/p4-baby-tracker/README.md

 Welcome!
 Tracker.Baby is a site for parents to enter details and keep track of their babies's feeds and nappy changes.

-It is the fourth project for my Diploma in Full Stack Software Development, and utilises the Django framework linked to a PostgreSQL object-relational database, along with the Bootstrap, Python, HTML, JavaScript and CSS languages.
+It is the fourth project for my Diploma in Full Stack Software Development, and utilises the Django framework linked to a PostgreSQL object-relational database, along with the Bootstrap, Python, HTML, JavaScript and CSS.

+The site has full CRUD functionality whereby users can create, read, update and delete database entries via the Feed and NappyChange models.

+Users are required to create an account and sign in with a username and password, after also entering their email address.

 The site is responsive across all screen sizes.